1987

 Down Again is on the top with about 720 times played live, followed by

-Enjoy The Silence, Personal Jesus, A Question Of Time, Stripped and
+Enjoy the Silence, Personal Jesus, A Question of Time, Stripped and

 Everything Counts (all about 620 times).
+[The Delta Machine-Tour

-Martin: "The album is going to be called Music For The Masses
+Martin: "The album is going to be called Music for the Masses

 which is a bit of a joke really, when you consider how much a lot of people